In honor of the Tom Servo and Crow Funko Pops that have been released this month, this is a re-post of the entry Joe wrote in February 2017.

 NEW YORK CITY

 (near Lincoln Square)

-Now next to actually getting a letter telling me that they accidentally forgot to give me my letter to attend Hogwarts but could I still attend, this was most excited I could ever get over an email.
+Next to actually getting a letter telling me they accidentally forgot to give me my letter to attend Hogwarts but could I still attend, this was most excited I could ever be over an email.
 I had a date to see the new episode.
 Since Sharon doesn’t really care for Mystery Science Theater, I asked my father to join me on the trip to New York.
 We were both fans of the original series on TV and I wanted to share this trip with him.